 - developing new skills and expertise.
 These include communication, project management, organisation, writing, reviewing, budgeting

 - adding to your CV.
 You are demonstrating that you are actively engaged and the kind of person who is keen to stretch into new areas.

 - having fun.
 Yes there are laughs along the way

 From time to time I’ve been accused of being a bit of a glass half full person so OK let’s be honest here committee work does come with its challenges.
 Being a task and finish kind of person making decision by committee isn’t one of my strongest points, neither is sitting quietly and patiently whilst points are debated and discussed ad nauseam and never reach a conclusion.
-Whilst I have tired hard to be a dutiful minute taker and produce timely minutes they can morph into bullet points and come out on a ‘just in time’ basis.
+Whilst I have tried hard to be a dutiful minute taker and produce timely minutes they can morph into bullet points and come out on a ‘just in time’ basis.